 - Global Revenue: $7.85 billion

 - Estimated Disneyland Contribution: About $1.76 billion.
-The resorts and vacations Disney offers represent a significant part of its revenue mix.
+Disney’s resorts and vacations account for a significant share of its revenue.

 Merchandise Licensing and Retail